davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

     Args:
       learning_rate: An `int`, the learning rate to use.
-      regularization_strength: A 'float', the regularization strength.
+      regularization_strength: A float, the regularization strength.
       steps: A non-zero `int`, the total number of training steps.
 A training step consists of a forward and backward pass using a single batch.
       batch_size: A non-zero `int`, the batch size.
       hidden_units: A `list` of int values, specifying the number of units in each layer.
       training_examples: A `DataFrame` containing the training features.
-      training_targets: A `DataFrame` containing the training labels.
+      training_labels: A `DataFrame` containing the training labels.
       validation_examples: A `DataFrame` containing the validation features.
-      validation_targets: A `DataFrame` containing the validation labels.
+      validation_labels: A `DataFrame` containing the validation labels.
       model_Name: A `string` containing the model's name which is used when storing the loss curve and confusion matrix plots.

     Returns:
       The trained `DNNClassifier` object.